You can find the MHS Course Guide here

 Prerequisite: None

-*College Credit: 3 CHS credits through SCCC may be available for students who successfully complete Marketing I & II
+*College Credit: 3 CHS credits through SCCC are available for the completion of this course.

 Credit: 0.5